Fiordor/GPX-FEMECV/README.md

     RECTANGLE = "Rectangle"
 }
 ```
-Also, a good practice is set a mark in the first points, in case that the route is circular.
+Also, a good practice, is set a mark in the first point, in case that is a circular route.

-I allways calculate the center of the positions to center the map.
-If not do it, the map display has default the Pacific Ocean.
+I allways calculate the center, to center the map.
+If I do not, the map display has default center the Pacific Ocean.

 ## Download page

-The [Download](./src/PageDownload.js) page just test if exist data.
-As I have said before, just test if exists the trails, and if not download.
-If the trails exist, just jump into Home.
+The [Download](./src/PageDownload.js) page just reads if there is data.
+As I have said before, just reads if there are trails, and if not it will be downloaded.
+If the trails exist, just jump to Home.

 ## Home page

 <img src="./doc_img/home_page.png" height="250" alt="home_page">

-The [Home](./src/PageHome.js) page show the trails and allows to navigate to other pages.
-First load every trail from database, and then prepare an array with all marks for the map.
-Also, calculate the center position from all points.
+The [Home](./src/PageHome.js) page shows the trails and allows navigate to other pages.
+First, it loads every trail from database, and then prepare an array with all marks for the map.
+Also, calculates the center position using every points.

 It has one button on the toolbar to navigate to Manager page.
-Three buttons on the header, one for open the filter, other to clear the filter and last one to change the view between map and list.
+Three buttons on the header, one to opens the filter, other to clears the filter and last one to changes the view between map and list.
 To show the map and the list use the [HomeMap](./src/components/HomeMap.js) and [HomeList](./src/components/HomeList.js) components.

-To open a trail with the map, I set for each mark and id concat with its name.
-When press on one mark, it trigger an event and can get the id from the mark which is pressed.
-From that id split the string and get the name.
+To open a trail with the map, I set to each mark an id concat with its name.
+When press on one mark, it triggers an event and get the id from the mark which is pressed.
+From that id, extracts the real id and the name.

 ## Manager page

 <img src="./doc_img/manager_page.png" height="250" alt="manager_page">

 The [Manager](./src/PageManager.js) page is the most efficient.
-Here download the points of each trail, so it has to be the faster of pages.
+Here downloads the points of each trail, so it has to be the faster of pages.
 I has three views:
 + Download: the trails which not try to download its data before.
 + Update: the trails which have data.
 + Queue: the trails waiting to download the data.

-In this page we have two problems: one, clasificate each trail if is download or update, and parse the information into array.
+In this page there are two problems: one, clasificate each trail if is download or update, and parse the information into array.

 First I analyze the diferencie between use an array, an object, and a map to clasifcate the trails and parse into values array.
 This is an example that I have made to clasificate the trails by town: